CodingFever/Little-Games/README.md

-# Little-Games
+# Greedy Snake

-This is a collection of small games I interested in
+Achieved version:
+greedy snack in python
+[Using 2 classes to initial snake and point]
+[Using a global variable to track point and point_status]

-Current goal -- greedy snack in python
+The current goal -- greedy snack in c++